 Other Services at Revitalizing Inner Self Essence

 At my Baltimore-area counseling center, I work with women who are survivors.
-My clients have experienced heartbreak in the form of losing a loved one to homicide as well other traumatic experiences.
+My clients have experienced heartbreak in the form of losing a loved one to homicide as well as other traumatic experiences.
 In addition, I work with women in therapy for domestic violence survivors.
 It is a great honor for me to work with women in this space.
 And, as a Black queer therapist in Baltimore, I understand the many identities that each individual brings to the table.
-Your unique needs and identities will be seen and understood when you work with me for trauma therapy.
+Your unique needs and identities will be seen and understood when you work with me for trauma therapy or EMDR therapy.
+And, we'll work on implementing Mind-Body Medicine practices, too.
 To learn more about me and my approach to therapy, please read my blog posts.